Easy Homemade Recipes

 Ingredients You'll Need

-You will need the following ingredients to make a tangy homemade veal ragu: minced veal, carrots, celery, onion, garlic, tomato puree, tomato paste, olive oil, beef bouillon cube, wine, pasta, herbs.
+You will need the following ingredients to make a tangy homemade veal ragu: minced veal, carrots, celery, onion, garlic, tomato puree, tomato paste, olive oil, beef bouillon cube, dry red wine, pasta, herbs.

-Veal is the star of this minced meat ragu and has a milder taste than aged beef.
+Beef is the star of this minced meat ragu but you can also use ground veal which has a milder taste than aged beef.

 Garlic compliments this savory and tangy dish and adds a punch.